 - International relations and geopolitics of the Indo-Pacific

-- French and European approaches to the Indo-Pacific
+- French and European approaches to the Indo-Pacific and Pacific Islands

-Céline is an International Research Fellow with the Canon Institute for Global Studies (CIGS) in Tokyo.
-Her area of expertise is Japan’s foreign and defense policy, as well as geostrategic dynamics of the Indo-Pacific area, including the position of France and Europe in the region.
+Celine Pajon is Head of Japan Research at the Center for Asian Studies of the French Institute of International Relations (IFRI), Paris, where she has been a Research Fellow since 2008.
+She also coordinates the research program on Pacific Islands, set up in March 2022.
+Céline is a Senior Researcher with the Japan Chair at Vrije Universiteit Brussels (VUB) and an International Research Fellow with the Canon Institute for Global Studies (CIGS) in Tokyo.
+Her area of expertise is Japan’s foreign and defense policy, as well as geostrategic dynamics of the Indo-Pacific area, including the position of France and Europe in the region, and their policies vis à vis the Pacific Islands.
 A graduate from the Institute of International and Development Studies in Geneva and Sciences Po Lyon, Céline also studied in Waseda University (Tokyo) and Osaka University.

 She tweets @CelinePajon

 This paper documents new features of Japan's diplomacy that tends to gradually integrate Africa into Japan's strategic interests.

 France’s current presidential campaign has created an unprecedented situation fuelled by revelations and a total absence of restraint, but it has not truly taken account of the disruptions of the last year: Brexit, the attempted coup in Turkey, the election of Donald Trump, the recapturing of...